 The form widget will only have a field for email by default.
 You can set it up with other fields as needed.
 Once it's placed on your page, you’ll want to:

-- Hover over the form and click Edit Integrations (or click anywhere on the form to load up the integration settings
+- Hover over the form and click Edit Integrations (or click anywhere on the form to load the integration settings)

 - Add any additional fields you’d like on your form.